greatertomi/referral-system/README.md

    - PORT
 3. Run the file called db-structure in your MySQl shell or MySQL GUI application to create that database.
 4. Run `npm test` to execute the automated tests.
 On the test please take note of the instruction written above each test.
+5. Run `npm start` to execute the project